Last updated: June 21, 2022

 The 1960s were a time of social and political transformation that brought greater freedom to many segments of society.
 Gains for minority groups varied, and freedoms guarenteed by some legislative changes did not extend to individuals in the lesbian, gay, bisexual, transgender, and queer community.

 This historic streetscape was witness to the Stonewall Uprising.

 In the early hours of June 28, 1969, a New York City police raid on Stonewall Inn sparked riots and demonstrations in the surrounding streets that lasted several nights.
-These events catalyzed a nationwide movement that united lesbian women, gay men, and bisexual and transgender people in the push for equal rights for all people, regardless of their sexual orientation or gender identity.
+These events catalyzed a nationwide movement that united lesbian women, gay men, and bisexual and transgender people in the push for equal rights for all people, regardless of sexual orientation or gender identity.

 In the early 1900s, gentrification pushed the black community from Greenwich Village.
 At the same time, Harlem was growing.
 That neighborhood’s cultural and artistic milieu gave rise to the Harlem Renaissance.
 By mid-century, Greenwich Village had a reputation as an urban bohemia as well, with its own art scene and progressive values.

 Stonewall Inn opened in 1967.
-The bar was a place where people of color could be patrons without as much fear of racism that was pervasive.
+The bar was a place where people of color could be patrons without as much fear of the racism that was pervasive in society.
 Stonewall Inn was popular with the African American and Latinx LGBTQ community.

 The crowd outside Stonewall Inn in the early hours of June 28 included many people of color.
 Yet, contemporary portrayals of the Stonewall Uprising have sometimes whitewashed this watershed moment for the LGBTQ community.

-While galvanizing black visionaries like educator Booker T. Washington, abolitionists Harriet Tubman and Frederick Douglass, civil rights activist Martin Luther King, Jr., and President Barack Obama are often recognized for their contributions, it’s also important to remember black citizens whose actions and words have led to greater equality for their communities.
+While galvanizing black visionaries like educator Booker T. Washington, abolitionists Harriet Tubman and Frederick Douglass, civil rights activist Martin Luther King, Jr., and President Barack Obama are often recognized for their contributions, it’s also important to remember black citizens whose actions and words have led to greater equity for their communities.

 Stonewall National Monument is perhaps best known as an LGBTQ historic site.
 It’s also an African American and Latinx historic site and, as a civil rights milestone, a reminder of our shared American history.

 Explore the Stonewall National Monument Landscape